Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Kinetic theory for the mean-wave system

 Exact resonances are the only contribution to Eq.~\eqref{eq:KE} in the asymptotic limit $\Omega t \to \infty$ (meaning the limit $Ro\to0$ taken before any other).
 However, system \eqref{eq:mf}-\eqref{eq:QLNSE} obeys the Greenspan property \citep{greenspan1969non, waleffe1993inertial}: the coupling to the 2D mode in Eq.~\eqref{eq:triadMF}, proportional to

 is null when $\omega_{\bp\bq}^{ss} = 0$, i.e when either $(k_y=0, q_y = - p_y)$ or $(k_y=-2p_y, q_y= p_y)$.
-This is a consequence of the triad being constrained by the resonant condition and the conservation of energy and helicity \citep{greenspan1969non, waleffe1993inertial, shavit2025turbulent}.
+This is a consequence of the triad being constrained by the resonant condition and the conservation of energy and helicity \citep{greenspan1969non, waleffe1993inertial, shavit2024sign}.
 Therefore, exactly-resonant triads do not transfer energy to the 2D flow.

-However, 3D modes which satisfy the near-resonance condition rather than exact one, $\omega_{\bp\bq}^{ss} t\ll1$ and in particular $\omega_{\bp\bq}^{ss} /U'\ll1$, \textit{can} exchange energy with 2D modes.
-As the condensate occupies the lowest, box-scale, mode $k_y=\pm 2\pi/L_y$, it couples with waves such that $q_y \simeq - p_y$, hence the corresponding homochiral interaction is naturally near-resonant (i.e close to the exactly-resonant triads $k_y=0, \bp=-\bq$).
+However, 3D modes that satisfy the near-resonance condition rather than the exact one, $\omega_{\bp\bq}^{ss} t\ll1$ and in particular $\omega_{\bp\bq}^{ss} /U'\ll1$, \textit{can} exchange energy with 2D modes.
+Secular growth in Eq.~\eqref{eq:KE} indeed occurs on the slow time scale $ t = o( 1/\Up)$ for such triads.
+As the condensate occupies the lowest, box-scale, mode $k_y=\pm 2\pi/L_y$, it couples with waves such that $q_y \simeq - p_y$, hence the corresponding homochiral interaction is naturally near-resonant (i.e.\ close to the exactly-resonant triads $k_y=0, \bp=-\bq$).
 Indeed, the beating parameter

 can be much smaller than $\Omega$ (in absolute value), suppressed by a factor of $1/(pL_y)$ for such triads.
 Note that as these interactions are never exactly resonant, the transfer coefficient Eq.~\eqref{eq:Cpq+Cqp} is always finite, proportional to $2\pi/L_y$.